All posts by admin

 Navigation

 Navigation refers to the system that allows visitors to move around the website.
-Navigation is most often thought of in terms of menus, but links within pages, breadcrumbs, related links, pagination, and any other links that allow a visitor to move from one page to another, are included in navigation.
+Tof in terms of menus, but links within pages, breadcrumbs, related links, pagination, and any other links that allow a visitor to move from one page to another are included in navigation.

 Payment Gateway